 Perception: You have to have perfect credit today to get a loan

-The simple truth is that if you have a reasonably good credit history albeit not perfect but your credit says that you will more likely than not pay your bills you should be able to get mortgage loan in Raleigh.
-A reliable work history and even the smallest of money in the bank you CAN get a mortgage loan to buy a home!
+The simple truth is that if you have a reasonably good credit history albeit not perfect but your credit says that you will more likely than not pay your bills you should be able to get a mortgage loan in Raleigh.
+The new data collection protocol from Fannie and Freddie improves risk management with mortgage loans that you may want to take out in Raleigh.
+You can go here to learn more about this.
+Reliable work history and even the smallest of money in the bank you CAN get a mortgage loan to buy a home!
 Visit SoFi to discover the secret of getting a mortgage pre approval.

 While it is true that lending guidelines have tightened, most of what has changed today is the crazy stuff has gone away.
 By crazy I mean forget about Stated Income Loans, although the Federal Government have been waiving income verification requirements for some HARP loans.